-- In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more information about this, see Section 7.1 in this chapter). - In other cases, we have decided not to include a particular drug on the Drug List.
+- In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more information about this, see Section 7.1 in this chapter). - In other cases, we have decided not to include a particular drug on the "Drug List."
+In some cases, you may be able to obtain a drug that is not on the "Drug List."
+For more information, please see Chapter 9.

-Section 3.2 There are six "cost-sharing tiers" for drugs on the Drug List
+Section 3.2 There are six cost-sharing tiers for drugs on the "Drug List"

-Every drug on the plan's Drug List is in one of six cost-sharing tiers.
+Every drug on the plan's "Drug List" is in one of six cost-sharing tiers.
 In general, the higher the cost-sharing tier, the higher your cost for the drug:

-- Cost-Sharing Tier 1: Preferred Generic Drugs Includes preferred generic drugs - Cost-Sharing Tier 2: Generic Drugs Includes generic drugs - Cost-Sharing Tier 3: Preferred Brand Name Drugs Includes preferred brand name drugs and non-preferred generic drugs - Cost-Sharing Tier 4: Non-Preferred Drugs Includes non-preferred generic and non-preferred brand name drugs - Cost-Sharing Tier 5: Specialty Drugs Includes very high-cost brand and generic drugs, which may require special handling and/or close monitoring - Cost-Sharing Tier 6: Select Care Drugs Includes select care generic drugs for treating conditions such as diabetes, high blood pressure, and high cholesterol
+- Cost-Sharing Tier 1: Preferred Generic Drugs Includes preferred generic drugs and may include some brand name drugs - Cost-Sharing Tier 2: Generic Drugs Includes generic drugs and may include some brand name drugs - Cost-Sharing Tier 3: Preferred Brand Name Drugs Includes preferred brand name drugs and non-preferred generic drugs - Cost-Sharing Tier 4: Non-Preferred Drugs Includes non-preferred generic and non-preferred brand name drugs - Cost-Sharing Tier 5: Specialty Drugs Includes very high-cost brand and generic drugs, which may require special handling and/or close monitoring - Cost-Sharing Tier 6: Select Care Drugs Includes select care generic drugs for treating conditions such as diabetes, high blood pressure, and high cholesterol

-To find out which cost-sharing tier your drug is in, look it up in the plan's Drug List.
+To find out which cost-sharing tier your drug is in, look it up in the plan's "Drug List."